ACRONYM-Group/ACIRustServer/acidoc.md

 `{"cmd": "read_from_disk", "db_key": "DBKEY"}`

-The `db_key` parameter must be a string and the name of a loaded database.
+The `db_key` parameter must be a string and the name of a database on disk.

 The server will repond with a response packet with the `cmd` field set to `"read_from_disk"` with  the `db_key` field.
 The response to a proper execution would be